 A dental emergency is considered to be any unexplained pain or discomfort surrounding one or more of your dental structures.
-Dr. Jeffrey Hays offers emergency dentistry services to patients who need immediate dental care.
+Dr. Oquejiofor offers emergency dentistry services to patients who need immediate dental care.
 From jaw pain and tension headaches to dental damage and tooth loss, we are prepared to help you when you experience any kind of dental emergency.

 Please do not hesitate to reach out to us if you think you are experiencing a dental emergency, had an accident or mouth trauma, and more.
 Our office will prioritize your care and ensure you are seen by the dentist as soon as possible.

 Dr. Oquejiofor has helped many of his patients restore their dental health after experiencing a dental emergency.
 While each dental emergency is unique, it’s important to know what to do if you experience any of the following common dental emergencies before seeing a dentist.
 Learn more about how to handle common dental emergencies below.